ESA-eodashboards/eodashboard-narratives/WF-story.md

 </figure>

-###### Relative Flood Risk Map
+###### Relative Road Infrasctruture Flood Risk Map
-Based on the **most flooded date** The relative flood risk map shows which roads are most exposed to flooding, based on their proximity to flooded areas.
-First, the road network around Tulln an der Donau was extracted and converted into a raster grid.
+Based on the **most flooded date** The relative flood risk map shows which roads are most exposed to flooding, based on their proximity to flooded areas, through an estimated risk score.

+As example, in this case the road network around Tulln an der Donau was extracted and converted into a raster grid.
 Then, the most recent flood map from WASDI was aligned to the same grid.
 For each road pixel, the distance to the nearest flooded area was calculated.
-Using an inverse-distance approach, road pixels closer to floods were assigned higher risk scores, while those farther away received lower scores.
+The road pixels closer to floods were assigned higher risk scores, while those farther away received lower scores.

 Finally, these scores were normalized between 0 (low risk) and 1 (high risk) and visualized with a gradient from **green (low risk)** to **dark red (high risk)**, highlighting areas where **flooding can most affect road infrastructure**.
 <figure style="text-align: center;">
     <img src="https://github.com/eurodatacube/eodash-assets/blob/main/stories/Floodings/relative_risk_score_map.png?raw=true"
          alt=" "